 What are signs of optic neuritis?

-The optic nerve can easily be visualized with an ophthalmoscope.
-In one-third of the cases, there is visible swelling of the optic nerve, and there may be enlargement of the blood vessels around the nerve.
+The optic nerve head can easily be visualized with an ophthalmoscope.
+In one-third of the cases, there is visible swelling of the optic nerve head, and there may be enlargement of the blood vessels around the nerve.
 This condition is called papillitis.
-In about two-thirds of patients, inflammation is entirely retrobulbar, causing no visible changes when the physician examines the optic nerve with an ophthalmoscope.
+In about two-thirds of patients, the inflammation is entirely behind the eye (retrobulbar), causing no visible changes when the physician examines the optic nerve with an ophthalmoscope.
 This is called retrobulbar neuritis.

 Get breaking medical news.